MarcinKilarski/Website-Audit/seo.md

 AMP does not replace your current mobile site.
 AMP will create a simpler version of your pages, which contains less code and fewer features that usually make pages load slower.
 These will then be displayed in the search results on smartphones rather than your current pages.

-Unfortunately, AMP still isn’t used by search engines as a ranking signal, and therefore won't improve the ranking position of your page.
+Unfortunately, AMP still isn't used by search engines as a ranking signal, and therefore won't improve the ranking position of your page.
 However, Google strongly promotes them in its search results by using the following search features:

 - Distinguishing them from the normal pages by labelling them with an AMP icon
-- Making AMP more prominent in Google’s Top Stories than normal pages
+- Making AMP more prominent in Google's Top Stories than normal pages
 - Showing AMP multi-source carousal on the top of search results
 - Displaying a single-source carousal down the search results page